ninjudd/cake/README.md

 Cake is a build tool for Clojure that is as easy to use as it sounds, inspired by fond memories of Rake and countless hours of singeing my hair with other build tools.

+> You are what makes Clojure great - find some cake and celebrate!
+>
+> -- [quote from Rich Hickey](http://clojure.blogspot.com/2009/10/clojure-is-two.html) (taken totally out of context)

 ## Installation

 There are three ways to get Cake.
 The simplest method is just to install the gem.
 If